InstituteforDiseaseModeling/data_access_library/README.md

 These options give you flexibility to control how your documents are rendered, either through the command line or the YAML configuration in your file.

-## 5. Github Page hosting
+## 5. Contribute your example and Github Page hosting
-All examples checked in to this repo under `r/samples` or `python/samples` will be published to [Github Pages](https://institutefordiseasemodeling.github.io/data_access_library/). automatically when merged to main branch.
+You are encouraged to check in your example to this repo!
+Please create your own folder under `r/samples` or `python/samples` and add your jupyter notebook or .qmd (quarto markdown) file, you do not need to include the html files as all examples checked in to this repo will be published to [Github Pages](https://institutefordiseasemodeling.github.io/data_access_library/). automatically when merged to main branch.